caoccao/swc4j/docs/tutorials/tutorial_07_mimic_babel.md

 ## Is it easy to mimic Babel?

-Yes, it's easy to mimic the major features that Babel has by implementing the similar visitor-based plugins.
+Yes, it's easy to mimic the major features that Babel has by implementing similar visitor-based plugins.
 Wait, not all features?
 That's right.
 Because Babel relies on some additional JavaScript / TypeScript libraries to complete the transformation. swc4j doesn't ship such libraries, so there are a few edge cases not covered.
-But, we may borrow those Babel libraries in the applications and have the swc4j plugins rely on them to achieve 100% compatibility with Babel.
+But we may borrow those Babel libraries in the applications and have the swc4j plugins rely on them to achieve 100% compatibility with Babel.

 ## Arrow Expression Transformation